manwar/perlweeklychallenge-club/challenge-137/james-smith/README.md

 | 20,000,000 |   4,521,930 |  3 min 50s |
 | 30,000,000 |   7,177,742 | 31 min 40s |

+The last of these is still quicker than getting Lychrel numbers up to 1,000,000 using the "large" method.
 ### Explanation

 For every sequence generated above - all the numbers are either not Lychral numbers or candidate Lychral numbers.
 Once we either get to a palindrome OR reach the "end of the sequence" we can tag every number as either a candidate Lychral number or not.
 This reduces the number of calculations.